Q&A

 You can find the current prices on our website.
 Our prices are excluding VAT and including course materials, workbook, and the exam.

-Can I pay in installments?
+Can I pay the course fee in installments?

 Are there any additional costs, for example for books or materials?